carljm/django-localeurl/docs/usage.rst

 The ``locale_url`` tag
 ----------------------

-The localeurl application replaces the ``urlresolvers.reverse function`` to return locale-specific URLs.
-Therefore existing template should not need to be changed.
+The localeurl application replaces the ``urlresolvers.reverse function`` to return locale-specific URLs, so existing templates should not need to be changed.
 To manipulate the language on rendered URLs you can use the ``locale_url`` tag.
 This tag behaves exactly like the standard ``url`` tag, except you specify a language.

 Examples
 ^^^^^^^^

 You can refer to a specific URL in a specified language like this::

-  <a href="{% locale_url "de" articles.views.display id=article.pk %}">Show article in German</a>
+  <a href="{% locale_url "de" articles.views.display id=article.id %}">Show article in German</a>

 The ``chlocale`` filter
 -----------------------